Let’s be upfront here; private lenders are not banks!

 While traditional business property loans are generally on 25- to 30-year terms, private lender mortgages fill in the gap.
 The loans are, therefore, for shorter periods while the lender can arrange finance from the banks.
 Say, for example, you want a construction loan or a bridging loan; a private lender will be able to get you money to cover initial immediate cost commitments.
 So, this loan period is usually up to 12 months.

-Private lender property loans will not have the same features as traditional bank loans as they are usually a stop-gap measure and a short term lending solution.
-Most private lenders are also much smaller than the traditional banks and therefore cannot provide the level of complexity and loan product range needed for some businesses.
+Private lender property loans will not have the same features as traditional bank loans as they are usually a stop-gap measure and a short-term lending solution.
+Most private lenders are also much smaller than traditional banks and therefore cannot provide the level of complexity and loan product range needed for some businesses.
 You also usually cannot use private funds as a redraw facility or part of your offset account.
 These funds are for a specific purpose only and must have a clear exit strategy.

 Get in touch with a private lender for specialised help with business property loans.